Qatar National Unity Front: Beginning of the movement

 The Qatar National Unity Front was co-founded by Abdullah Al Missned, a wealthy businessman, and a tribal leader and government official named Hamad Al Attiya in response to the 19 April shooting.
 It soon gained popularity among Arab nationalists, individuals sympathetic to the Ba'ath Party, Qatari workers and low-ranking Al Thani officials.
 The movement was strongest in the northern city of Al Khor.
+In retaliation, a small number of high-ranking Al Thani members suggested bombing Al Khor, though this idea was dismissed by leadership.
 Ibrahim Shahdad, a professor of modern history, suggests that the actual inception date of the National Unity Front was not in April 1963 but in the late fifties, a period when many secret nationalist cells were established.

 The group made a statement in which it listed 35 of its demands to the government, most of which entailed less authority for the ruling family; protection for oil workers; voting rights for citizens and the Arabization of the leadership.

 While the Saudi monarch was at the ruler's palace on 20 April, a demonstration occurred in front of the building.
 Police fired and killed three demonstrators, prompting the National Unity Front to organize a general strike on 21 April.
-The strike lasted around two weeks, and most public services were affected.
-Hamad Al Attiya issued a statement on 28 April which proclaimed that the time has come to reform the country's policies and to set up a high-society with justice and equality.
+The strike lasted around two weeks with most public services affected.
+Hamad Al Attiya issued a statement on 28 April which proclaimed that the time had come to reform the country's policies and to set up a high-society with justice and equality.

 Abdel Nasser sought to capitalize on popular support in Qatar by pressuring the government to send financial aid to Yemen.